 To piece it all together, pull into the Travel Green Wisconsin-certified Northern Great Lakes Visitor Center on the northern edge of the Chequamegon-Nicolet National Forest.
 The center speaks to all who love the outdoors with stunning exhibits and free environmental events.

 6 p.m. – Check in at one of Bayfield’s many lodging options, where “no two are alike” could easily be the mantra.
-Take this trio of B&Bs: The Pinehurst Inn, recipient of the Governor’s Tourism Stewardship Award, has its own day spa and sauna on site.
+Take this trio of B&Bs: The Pinehurst Inn, recipient of the Governor’s Tourism Stewardship Award, has its own garden house with eco-friendly features.
 The Old Rittenhouse Inn is a grande dame of Victoriana set on a hilltop with spectacular views of the lake.
 And Artesian House is a contemporary and exceedingly quiet eco-inn set on 25 acres and heated by solar panels.

 A little outside town, you can have a cabin all to yourself when you rent Hauser’s Bayfield Cabin.
 Close enough to sea kayaking, Little Sand Bay Rec Area and dog sledding in the winter, this cabin offers secluded romance with adventure not too far away.
 Back in the heart of Bayfield is Harbor’s Edge Motel, directly across from the Madeline Island Ferry.
 Watch the comings and goings from the comfort of an Adirondack chair.

 10 a.m. – Explore the Apostle Islands National Lakeshore and its 21 islands punctuated with those famous sculptural sea caves.
 Kayaking is king here, with guided day and overnight sea kayaking adventures provided by Living Adventure.
 Same goes for Lost Creek Adventures & Outfitter, which offers Full Moon Kayak dates and stand-up paddleboarding options.
 There’s also Trek & Trail, right next to the ferry line.